ucrbioinfo/Novo_Stitch/README.md

 5. RefAligner
 RefAligner is a tool developed by BioNano company to align contigs to optical maps.
 It is called by Novo&Stitch, so it has to be installed.
-RefAligner can be found from http://www.bnxinstall.com/RefalignerAssembler/Linux/
+RefAligner can be downloaded from https://www.cs.ucr.edu/~stelo/refaligner/ (Bionano does not distributed it anymore)

 6. blastn
 blastn is called by Novo&Stitch to get the sequence alignments between overlapped contigs, so it has to been installed.